Some landlords are better than others.

 The best ones will exhibit a few key qualities.

-Whether you’re looking for a landlord or are one, read on to see what makes a good landlord.
+Whether you’re looking for a landlord or are one, read on to learn what makes a good landlord.

 1. Meets all their legal obligations